-Outside the 60-degree viewing angle, the screen looks glossy and gold while providing excellent privacy.
-Filter allows users to see better than with black screen in areas with poor lighting.
+The screen looks glossy and gold outside 60 degree viewing.
+Filter lets users see better in areas with poor lighting.
 Can flip over and use black side if needed.
 Easy to install, remove, and clean.

-Visibility is limited to those using screen head-on.
-Filter also protects from UV and blue light.
-Can use either the glossy or matte side, with the matte side cutting extra glare.
-Easy to install, using included sticky strips, which won’t interfere with computer closing completely.
+Filter protects from UV and blue light.
+Can use either glossy or more protective matte side.
+Included sticky strips won’t interfere with computer closing.
+9H hardness rating.

 The passage of time has brought us many technological marvels, but it has also resulted in increased lawlessness.
 People are trying to steal your information and hack your accounts all the time.
 Studies show that hackers could gather five or more pieces of highly sensitive information off your computer screen in 15 minutes or less using nothing but their own eyes.
 And they could gather even more information if they were to use a smartphone to photograph your screen.

 If you have important information on your laptop that needs to be protected from prying eyes, you need a privacy screen.
 If there’s an unscrupulous coworker trying to get ahead by stealing your ideas or a thief sitting quietly beside you on an airplane looking sideways at your laptop, you need a privacy screen.
 These are just two possible scenarios out of hundreds.